 - 3/4 cup dark chocolate chips**

 - Coarse sea salt for sprinkling

-- Heat oven to 375.
-Line a baking sheet with parchment paper.
+Preheat your oven to 350F.
+Line a baking sheet with parchment paper and set aside.

-- In a large bowl beat together the brown sugar and the butter for about 3 minutes.
+In a large bowl beat together the sugar and butter for about 3 minutes.
 Beat in the egg and the vanilla until well combined.

-- In a medium bowl whisk together the blended oats, whole wheat flour, baking powder, salt, and baking soda.
-Gradually stir the dry ingredients into the wet ingredients.
-Slowly add the grated dark chocolate, and then the chocolate chips.
-Stir until the chocolate is well incorporated.
+In a medium bowl whisk together the blended oats, white whole wheat flour, baking powder, salt, and baking soda.
+Gradually stir the dry ingredients into the wet ingredients until well incorporated.
+Fold in the chocolate chips.

-- Scoop into ⅛ cup sized balls and place on a baking sheet, leaving at least 2 inches between cookies.
-Sprinkle a pinch of sea salt on the top of each cookie.
-Bake for 8-9 minutes and then remove from oven.
-Let rest on the baking sheet for 3 minutes and then remove and let cool on a wire cooling rack.
+Scoop the dough into 1/8 cup sized balls and place on a baking sheet, leaving at least 2 inches between cookies.
+Sprinkle each cookie with a pinch of sea salt and bake for 8-10 minutes.

 Remove the cookies from the oven and let them rest on the baking sheet for 2 minutes.
 Then remove to a wire rack to cool completely.